missleung/STAT540-genomics-project/Code/Step4/geneset_enrichment_analysis.md

                                geneSetDescription = "GO.xml")
 ```

-The result show the "correctedMFPvalue"=1 for all the genes regardless of the number of corresponding probes.This result shows that there is not any relationship between the number of significant probes and the multifunctionality of the genes as there is no significant p value for the gene sets.
+The result show the "correctedMFPvalue"=1 for all the genes regardless of the number of corresponding probes.This result shows that there is not any relationship between the number of significant probes corresponding to the genes and the multifunctionality of the genes as there is no significant p value for the gene sets.

 ``` r
 enrichmentResult$results %>% arrange(CorrectedMFPvalue)